 Nesting boxes should be cleaned on regular basis; at least, once or twice in a week.
 Besides, materials such as wood shavings, straw, and shrouded paper should be introduced into the coop.
 This will help to keep it dry and minimize the stench from their droppings

 14. Inadequate support Facility.

-Provision of support facility such as enclosed spaces in a hen house, in form of sizeable nets, encourage them to lay their eggs as and when due.
+Provision of support facilities such as enclosed spaces in a hen house, in form of sizeable nets, encourage them to lay their eggs as and when due.
 It makes it easy for the pullets or young hens to locate suitable places for their nets during their search for such convenient places.
 On the contrary, the absence of such facilities could dissuade the hens from laying their eggs at will

 The breeder should endeavor to provide such facility as it encourages the hens to lay their eggs with ease, particularly, the young ones